 Kidney failure in cats is one of the most common illnesses in four-legged friends.
 If undetected, the disease can be dangerous, which is why you should act quickly at the first signs.
 But what exactly is kidney failure and how does it manifest itself in cats?
 Find out here how you can recognize kidney disease in your cat, what causes kidney failure and how you can treat your furry friend.

 In the case of kidney failure, not all nephrons function as normal, which means that the remaining nephrons have to take over the work of the diseased tissue.
-In the long term, this leads to an overload of the kidneys and increasingly larger parts of the organ fail.
+This leads to an overload of the kidneys in the long term and ever larger parts of the organ fail.
 For this reason, if left untreated, kidney failure gets steadily worse and is generally considered incurable .
 However, with special food and a suitable kidney diet, your cat's kidneys can be relieved and the progression of the kidney disease can be slowed down.

 Acute renal failure occurs primarily when the kidneys are acutely affected by external influences , for example by poisoning the cat.
 If acute renal failure is recognized and treated immediately, the kidneys can recover completely.

-Chronic renal failure (CRF) , on the other hand, has usually already been present for at least two months or longer when it is diagnosed.
+Chronic renal insufficiency (CKD) , on the other hand, has usually already been present for at least two months or longer when it is diagnosed.
 Recovery of the diseased kidney tissue is usually no longer possible.
-As kidney function increasingly decreases, doctors also speak of shrunken kidneys in this context.
-As a result of renal failure, so-called urinary substances such as uric acid, urea and creatinine are no longer excreted in the urine and poison the body.
-Renal failure can trigger high blood pressure and diseases of other organs such as the heart or brain.
-If left untreated, chronic renal failure ultimately results in complete kidney failure and is life-threatening for cats.
-As the condition of the kidneys steadily worsens as the disease progresses, renal failure often occurs in older cats .
+As kidney function becomes increasingly poor, doctors also speak of shrunken kidneys in this context.
+As a result of renal insufficiency, so-called urinary substances such as uric acid, urea and creatinine are no longer excreted in the urine and poison the body.
+Renal insufficiency can trigger high blood pressure and diseases of other organs such as the heart or brain.
+If left untreated, chronic renal insufficiency ultimately results in complete kidney failure and is life-threatening for cats.
+As the condition of the kidneys steadily worsens as the disease progresses, renal insufficiency often occurs in older cats .
 The symptoms and warning signs of declining kidney function should therefore by no means be dismissed as typical signs of aging.

 Unfortunately, kidney failure in cats is very difficult to detect .
 The first symptoms often do not appear until two thirds of the cat's kidney tissue has already been destroyed.
 In addition, not all symptoms are immediately apparent.
 You should therefore keep a close eye on your cat's behavior, even if it is in the best of health.